jeremieboudreault/jeremieboudreault.github.io/_pages/about.md

 News 🆕
 ----------

+* Our paper and heat- and cold-related mortality during the COVID-19 pandemic was published in [*Environmental Research: Health*](https://doi.org/10.1088/2752-5309/ae714d)
+* Our paper on extreme temperature and mortality in US prisons was published in [*Epidemiology*](https://doi.org/10.1097/EDE.0000000000002007)
 * I received both CIHR and FRQ-S scholarships for my postdoctoral project
-* I recently joined the [McGill Centre for Climate Change and Health](https://www.mcgill.ca/climatehealth/) as a postdoctoral fellow
+* I recently joined the [McGill Centre for Climate Change and Health](https://www.mcgill.ca/climatehealth/) as a postdoctoral researcher
-* I successfully [defended my PhD thesis](https://www.linkedin.com/posts/jeremieboudreault_la-semaine-derni%C3%A8re-jai-d%C3%A9fendu-avec-succ%C3%A8s-activity-7429513753869692928-obgx?utm_source=social_share_send&utm_medium=member_desktop_web&rcm=ACoAABo69O0Br5d-4eKBlGg70EkvdLE8nZkqudE) at INRS
-* Our literature review on [machine learning for modelling heat-related health impacts](https://doi.org/10.1016/j.envint.2025.109965) was published in *Environment International*

 Hiring 🚨
 ----------

 If you are interested in joining [my research group](https://jeremieboudreault.github.io/lab/), please send me an email including **1)** a cover letter with your research interests, **2)** your academic CV and **3)** the transcripts of all your undergraduate and graduate studies.